 Job Vacancy & Wage Survey

-- Job vacancy rate, the number of job vacancies expressed as a percentage of labour demand (the sum of occupied and vacant jobs), stay virtually the same in 2021 Q1 (3.2%).
+- The job vacancy rate, the number of job vacancies expressed as a percentage of labour demand (the sum of occupied and vacant jobs), fell by 0.4 percentage points in 2022 Q1 to 4.4%.

 Source: Source: Statistics Canada, Job Vacancy & Wage Survey, Table 14-10-0325-01, Unadjusted for Seasonality.